How can I access my degree audit?

 Pedagogy and all other courses requiring field experience (see UHCL Catalog course descriptions) must be completed prior to Internship II.
 No more than 2 such courses can be taken with Internship I. See your adviser for help with planning semesters appropriately.

 What is Pre-service Internship?

 Pre-service Internship is a one-year experience at the end of our educational program where students are placed in professional development schools with veteran educators for maximum experiential learning.
 Pre-service Internship is non-paid.
 Students must apply the long semester prior to each expected internship semester.
 Visit the Internship Application Process webpage for more information.

 What do I need to do to prepare for graduation?

 Students need to apply for graduation at the beginning of their final semester even if they do not plan to participate in the May or December commencement ceremony.
 Applying for graduation lets the university know you have completed requirements to receive your degree.
-For application deadline and instructions, contact the Student Assistance Center (SAC) at 281-283-2722, or log into your E-Services account.
+For application deadline and instructions, contact the Student Enrollment Center (SEC) at 281-283-2722, or log into your E-Services account.
 Submit the appropriate form with the necessary fee by the stated deadline.